-The Written Statement of Student Academic Concern/Grade Appeal must document the initial conference or attempts to schedule an initial conference.
-The Written Statement of Student Academic Concern/Grade Appeal will be given to the professor by his or her supervisor at least five College working days before any further meetings are convened.
-A professor will not be required to respond to A written Statement of Student Academic Concern/Grade Appeal which does not have specific information regarding dates, times, materials involved, or any other pertinent information necessary to clearly identify the basis for the academic concern or requested grade change.
+The Dean/ immediate supervisor(s) shall review the Written Statement of Student Academic Concern/Grade Appeal and may meet with the student or professor individually or together to try to resolve the issue(s) raised in the appeal.
+(A meeting can be scheduled earlier than the required 10 days with the mutual consent of all parties involved.)
+A faculty member will not be required to respond to a written Statement of Student Academic Concern/Grade Appeal which does not have specific information regarding dates, times, materials involved, or any other pertinent information necessary to clearly identify the basis for the academic concern or requested grade change.

-The immediate supervisor(s) shall review the Written Statement of Student Academic Concern/Grade Appeal and may meet with the student or professor individually or together to try to resolve the issue(s) raised in the appeal.
-If either party in the dispute wishes further hearing beyond the immediate supervisor(s) of the professor, the grade appeal may be brought to the appropriate Dean by that party.
+The Dean/immediate supervisor will issue a written decision about the situation within 5 college working days and at least 10 working days before any further meetings are convened.
+If either party in the dispute wishes further hearing beyond the immediate supervisor(s) of the professor, the grade appeal may be brought to the appropriate Associate Vice President (AVP) by that party.

-- Review by Vice President for Academic Affairs : If either party in the dispute wishes further appeal beyond the dean/associate vice president, the aggrieved party may request a hearing with the Vice President for Academic Affairs within 10 college working days of the dean/associate vice president's decision.
+- Review by Vice President for Academic Affairs : If either party in the dispute wishes further appeal beyond the dean/associate vice president, that party may request a hearing with the Vice President for Academic Affairs within 10 college working days of the dean/associate vice president's decision.
 Documentation of actions taken at each prior level will be provided to the Vice President by the aggrieved party requesting the appeal.
-The Vice President for Academic Affairs will review the previous actions, confer with the dean/associate vice president and meet, as appropriate, with the student, professor, immediate supervisor(s) and dean/associate vice president in an attempt to resolve the issue presented.
+The Vice President for Academic Affairs will review the previous actions, confer with the dean/associate vice president and meet, as appropriate, with the student, professor, dean/immediate supervisor and associate vice president in an attempt to resolve the issue presented.